arnabdasrishi/Panorbit-Project/README.md

 No external libraries and used to make this project till now.
 However further more it may be used for improve the user interface.

+All the class names and id used in this projects are in BEM convention.

+Information about the functions and its uses including JSX elements information are provided in the codebase itself to get a clearer understanding

 Responsiveness work is in progress.
 For now at the alpha release stage it is not responsive.

 # Feedback